Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 -

-- Read through while listening at 1.5x speed
+- Read while listening at 1.5x speed

 - Correct misheard words, especially proper nouns and technical terms

-- Fix homophone errors (their/there/they're, your/you're)
+- Fix homophones (their/there/they're, your/you're)

 -

-Third Pass - Final Polish (5 minutes per hour):
+Third pass, final polish (5 minutes per hour):

-- Format for readability (headings, bullet points)
+- Format for readability (headings, bullets)

 - Add [inaudible] markers where audio is genuinely unclear